 If you are using commercial fonts, sometimes they do not allow themselves to be included in a package.
 Remember, when you package an Illustrator file and send it to someone, you are sending them all the font files you used.
 The font publishers can be unhappy about that.
 Fonts cost money.
 Don’t use packaging as a way of sharing bootleg fonts.

 If your Illustrator file contains links that are themselves Illustrator files, understand that Illustrator will not recursively chase down the fonts and links from those files.
 Same thing with Photoshop files.
-If you link a Photoshop file into an Illustrator file, and that Photoshop file has some type elements in it, the artist you send your package to will not be able to edit the Photoshop file unless you also send them that font.
+If your Illustrator file contains links to a Photoshop file, and that Photoshop file contains linked elements (such as fonts or linked images), the artist you send your package to will not be able to edit the Photoshop file unless you also send them those elements.

 When you package a file, you effectively double the size on disk.
 Every image is stored twice: Once embedded in the Illustrator file, and once inside the “Links” directory of the package.
 That sort of thing used to matter more in the past (when storage space was scarce and internet speeds were slow) than it does today, but it’s still worth remembering.

 Package files allow you to send Adobe Illustrator documents to other artists, and allow those artists to edit them on their end.
 Package files contain all of the components elements needed by Illustrator to render the file.